Sudan's military rulers hold talks with opposition alliance in Khartoum

 A Reuters journalist saw representatives of the two sides meet at a hotel in the capital.

 Earlier, Sudan’s main opposition alliance said it was prepared for direct talks with the country’s military rulers over who should head a sovereign council to lead Sudan’s transition to democracy.
-Talks between the two sides collapsed after members of the security services raided a sit-in protest camp outside the defense ministry on June 3.

-Reporting by Khalid Abdelaziz; Writing by Lena Masri; Editing by Peter Graff
+Talks between the two sides collapsed after members of the security services raided a sit-in protest camp outside the defence ministry on June 3.
+(Reporting by Khalid Abdelaziz Writing by Lena Masri Editing by Peter Graff)